marijnh/Eloquent-JavaScript/10_modules.md

 ## Improvised modules

 Until 2015, the JavaScript language had no built-in module system.
-People had been building large systems in JavaScript for over a decade though, and they _needed_ ((module))s.
+Yet people had been building large systems in JavaScript for over a decade though, and they _needed_ ((module))s.

 {{index [function, scope]}}